Vassula Rydén

-Early life
+Personal life

 Rydén was born Vassiliki Claudia Pendakis on January 18, 1942, in Heliopolis on the outskirts of Cairo, Egypt, the daughter of Greek Orthodox parents established in Egypt.
 Ryden says that from the age of six, she experienced waking dreams and nightmares that she attributed to Satan who was trying to kill her.
 When she was 10–12 years old, she had waking dreams of a spiritual marriage with Jesus Christ, as Blessed Virgin Mary was looking on.

 Rydén started school in Egypt, and then at the age of 15, she emigrated with her family to Europe.
 She painted and competed in tennis.
 During her late teens, she said she was surrounded upon occasion by the spirits of dead people, who she said were asking her to help them.
 None of her childhood or teenage mystical experiences resulted in a personal religious transformation, and Rydén went on to live a fairly secular life indifferent to religion.

 In November 1966, she married a Lutheran man in the city of Lausanne, Switzerland, at a Greek Orthodox Church.
 Her husband was a student who obtained a position with the United Nations after graduation.
 The couple had two sons together.
 Because of the husband's job, the family lived in various places in Asia and Africa.
 From 1966 to 1980, Rydén kept up an active social life.
 She did not practice any particular religion.
 The couple was divorced in Sweden in November 1980.

-On June 13, 1981, she married her current husband, Per Rydén, a Swedish Lutheran who had been working for the Swedish International Development Cooperation Agency (SIDA) in Mozambique.
+On June 13, 1981, she married her second husband, Per Rydén, a Swedish Lutheran who had been working for the Swedish International Development Cooperation Agency (SIDA) in Mozambique.
 He took a new position with the Food and Agriculture Organization (FAO) department of the United Nations in Lesotho from 1981 to 1983, then worked again for SIDA from 1984 to 1987 in Bangladesh.
 Rydén modeled as a hobby, and painted in oils.
 She also competed in tennis, once winning the women's doubles in a national tournament in Bangladesh.
 On October 31, 1990, the Rydéns celebrated their existing union in the Greek Orthodox Church in Lausanne.
+Per Rydén died July 15, 2021.